2023 Faculty will Include:

 Introductory Workshops

-Madhu H. Kaza, born in Andhra Pradesh, India, is a writer, translator, artist, and educator based in New York City.
-She is a translator of contemporary Telugu women writers.
+Madhu H. Kaza was born in Andhra Pradesh, India, and works in New York City as a writer, translator, artist, and educator.
+She is the author of Lines of Flight and the editor of Kitchen Table Translation, a volume that explores connections between translation and migration.
+She is a translator of contemporary Telugu women writers, including Volga and Vimala.
 Her guest curation of writing from less translated languages appeared as a special feature in the Summer/Fall 2022 issue of Gulf Coast, and she served as a 2021 juror for the National Book Awards.
-She is the editor of Kitchen Table Translation, a volume that explores connections between translation and migration, and her work has appeared in the Yale ReviewGulf CoastLos Angeles Review of BooksGuernicaTwo LinesWaxwingChimurenga, and more.
-She works as Assistant Dean of the Bard Microcolleges for the Bard Prison Initiative and teaches in the MFA Writing program at Columbia University.
+Her work has appeared in the Yale ReviewGulf CoastLos Angeles Review of BooksGuernicaTwo LinesWaxwingChimurenga, and more.
+She worked for several years for the Bard Prison Initiative, most recently as Assistant Dean of the Bard Microcolleges, and teaches in the MFA Writing program at Columbia University.

 Matvei Yankelevich